KonstantinDjairo/joycond/README.md

-joycond is a linux daemon which uses the evdev devices provided by *hid-nintendo* (formerly known as hid-joycon) to implement joycon pairing.
+joycond is a linux daemon which uses the evdev devices provided by *hid-nintendo* (formerly known as hid-joycon) to implement Joy-Con pairing.
-Now with autopairing functionality for devices recognized as Pro Controllers! (joycons will still have the option of either split or combined mode.)
+Now with autopairing functionality for devices recognized as Pro Controllers!
+(Joy-Cons will still have the option of either split or combined mode.)

 Linux Kernels from 5.16 onwards should have *hid-nintendo* available; otherwise, see [dkms-hid-nintendo](https://github.com/nicman23/dkms-hid-nintendo) to install on your kernel of choice.